 trained as a boy to dance and sing, write and play, shoot and hunt, with doses of wonder delivered by parents who were both the black sheep of their families.
-Herring later took it all into a way.
+He later took it all into a way.
 It is composed of a healthy combination of the lessons learned in the dairy business from his Dad, Henry Phillips Herring of Kentucky, and Janet May Mantel Herring of Montana.
 She taught him drawing and composition.
 Together they took a first born son and gave him a plate full of goodies.

 His Dad was a Veteran of 66 missions as a tree-top gunner in the tail of a B25 in the Philippines.
 His mom was a surgical nurse who put paraplegic survivors of the European air war back together again.